PetarRan/scolarmatch/README.md

-# Scolarmatch 🎓
+# Scolarmatch

-An intelligent opportunity aggregator that scrapes and curates local scholarships, internships, summer camps, and competitions.
-Scolarmatch helps students discover and apply to opportunities that match their profile, with AI-powered task agents to streamline the application process.
+an AI & agentic opportunity aggregator that scrapes and curates local scholarships, internships, summer camps, and competitions. scolarmatch helps students discover and apply to opportunities that match their profile, with AI-powered task agents to streamline the application process.

-## ✨ Features
+## Features

-### 🔍 **Smart Opportunity Discovery**
+### **opportunity discovery**
-- **Comprehensive Scraping**: Automatically finds scholarships, internships, summer camps, and competitions
+- **scraping**: Automatically finds scholarships, internships, summer camps, and competitions
-- **Intelligent Filtering**: Filter by grade level, location, interests, and eligibility criteria
-- **Real-time Updates**: Get notified via email or SMS when new matching opportunities appear
+- **real-time updates**: get notified via email when new matching opportunities appear

-### 🤖 **AI Task Agents**
+### **AI task agents**
-- **Application Drafting**: AI agents help draft personalized applications for opportunities
+- **application drafting**: AI agents help draft personalized applications for opportunities
-- **First Access**: Be among the first to see new opportunities as they're discovered
+- **first access**: Be among the first to see new opportunities as they're discovered
-- **Smart Matching**: AI suggests opportunities based on your profile and preferences
+- **smart matching**: AI suggests opportunities based on your profile and preferences

-### 🎯 **Personalized Experience**
-- **Profile-Based Matching**: Opportunities tailored to your academic level, interests, and background
-- **Visa Sponsorship**: Clear indicators for opportunities that sponsor visas or H1B
-- **Save & Organize**: Keep track of interesting opportunities and resources

-### 📱 **Modern Interface**
-- **Beautiful Design**: Clean, modern UI with smooth page transitions
-- **Mobile Responsive**: Works seamlessly on all devices
-- **Intuitive Navigation**: Simple onboarding flow to get started quickly

 ## 🚀 Getting Started